quiltdata/quilt/docs/README.md

 fit your workflow.
 Whether you're managing scientific data or automating packaging tasks, Quilt can be tailored to your needs with these tools:

-- [Benchling
+- [Benchling Packager](examples/benchling.md) - Package electronic lab notebooks
-  Packager](examples/benchling.md)
-  - Package biological data from Benchling.
+  from Benchling.
 - [Nextflow Plugin](examples/nextflow.md) - Integrate with Nextflow pipelines
   for bioinformatics.